oneThousand1000/3DPointsMotionVisualization/Readme.md

 In `./liveAnimation`  , install the application by instruction，then run `liveAnimation.exe`，firstly, load the pmx model , then load `.bvh motion file, then enjoy it!  :)

 ![1](./images/1.png)

+## Future work

+ We find that the movement of head is still not normal in some cases, especially when the model has drastic rotation, we will solve this problem later.